 Arclabs Welding School allows students to miss up to 10% of their scheduled hours in a payment period.
 These hours are excused hours, and they do not have to be made up.
-If students miss more than 10% per payment period, they will be required to make up the hours to graduate.

 Attendance Probation:

 If you do not have cumulative attendance of at least 100% at any evaluation point in your program, you will be placed on Attendance Probation for the next evaluation period or until the end of your program, whichever comes first.